 Forgo the fight: Instead of fighting over individual wants and needs, look to a technique called “matched pairs” to find mutual wants and needs.
 Start with you and your partner both making lists of all the things you want to buy or afford—those cool new golf club, a new car, the kids’ braces or even a new refrigerator.

 Then compare lists to pair up similar items on the list.
-Any pair that matches is an obvious goal to work toward, or purchase to make if it fits into your budget.
+Any pair that matches is an obvious goal to work toward or purchase to make if it fits into your budget.

 The remaining unmatched items on the list become obvious wants that should receive less priority because they’re not mutual.
-Then start a want account and allocate a portion of your income to the account to fund the mutually agreed upon wants.
+Then start a wanted account and allocate a portion of your income to the account to fund the mutually agreed upon wants.